coolbutuseless/insitu/README.md

 ## What’s in the box

 - `insitu` includes most of the standard math operations seen in R.
-- Functions have a `br_` prefix.
+- Functions have a `br_` prefix - standing for “**b**y **r**eference”.
 - The first argument to a function will be overwritten with the result.
-- Each R function returns the modified vector invisibly - the result does not need to be assigned into a variable.
+- Each R function returns the modified vector invisibly
+  - the result does not to be assigned back into this variable.
+  - the result should not be assigned into a different variable.

 | insitu | description |
 |----|----|